Teddy55Code/SQLiteDBAccess/README.md

 `yourReader` being the SQLiteDataReader that you have used.
 This is necessary because the connection needs to be active to use the reader.**

+You can also run any sqlite command via `CustiomCommand` or `CustiomCommandWithReturn` if you want to return value(s).

 ## examples:

 ### Create/Add Database